0xflagplz/NmapIT/README.md

-# nmapIT
+# NmapIT

-	Scanning script which enables user to utilize host list / alter depth of scan
+## Scanning script which enables user to utilize host list / alter depth of scan
 	===========================================================================================================================
    	usage ./name <path_to_targets.txt>